openstack-infra/zuul/doc/source/user/config.rst

       are in the docs directory.
 A regular expression or list of regular expressions.

-   .. attr:: auth

-      Authentication information to be made available to the job.
-      This is a dictionary with two potential keys:

    .. attr:: secrets

       A list of secrets which may be used by the job.
 A :ref:`secret` is a named collection of private information defined separately in the configuration.
 The secrets that appear here must be defined in the same project as this job definition.

-         In the future, other types of authentication information may be added.

    .. attr:: nodes